Our Local Offer & SEN Report

 Our Ofsted rating

-Stephen Hawking School is rated as outstanding in all categories.
+Stephen Hawking School is rated as outstanding.

 How we know if a child/young person has special educational needs